TerryLoc/sell_ur_stuff/business_plan.md

 - **Vision**: To be Ireland’s go-to spot for second-hand treasures, spreading the love of reusing and connecting people worldwide.
 - **Legal Structure**: Starting as a sole trader in Ireland, with plans to become a limited company as we grow.
 - **Location**: We’re 100% online, hosted on Heroku with Cloudinary for our photos.
 I’m running this from my little corner of Ireland, with a laptop and a dream!
-- **Founder**: Terry a proud Irish developer who’s mad about coding (Django is my jam!), sustainability, and building something that makes people smile.
+- **Founder**: [Your Name], a proud Irish developer who’s mad about coding (Django is my jam!), sustainability, and building something that makes people smile.
 This project is my heart and soul—I want to make a difference, one preloved item at a time.

 #### 3. Market Analysis
 - **Industry Overview**: The second-hand e-commerce scene is buzzing like a trad session in a Galway pub!
 Globally, it’s set to hit €300 billion by 2027, growing at 15% a year (based on 2023 reports).
 People are mad for sustainable shopping, and we’re here for it!